robw2000/plex-tvstation/README.md

 }
 ```

-- `defaultRewatchDelayDays`: Default number of days before content is marked as unwatched
+- `defaultRewatchDelay`: Default duration before content is marked as unwatched
-  - `movies`: Days for movies (default: 180)
+  - `movies`: Duration for movies (default: "180 days")
-  - `tv`: Days for TV shows (default: 90)
+  - `tv`: Duration for TV shows (default: "90 days")
+  - Values can be specified as integers (for backward compatibility) or strings in the format "{number} {unit}" where unit is one of: day, days, month, months, year, years
+  - Examples: "7 days", "1 month", "1 year", "3 years"
+  - If an invalid format is provided, it will default to "1 year"
 - `excluded_slugs`: Array of slugs to exclude from the playlist
 - `metadata`: Array of metadata overrides
   - `slug`: The Plex slug for the content
   - `title`: (Optional) Alternative title to use for IMDB lookup if the Plex title doesn't match
   - `year`: The correct release year
-  - `rewatchDelayDays`: Custom rewatch delay for this specific content
+  - `rewatchDelay`: Custom rewatch delay for this specific content (same format as defaultRewatchDelay)
 - `movie_series_slugs`: Array of movie series slugs to group together chronologically
 - `restricted_play_months`: Dictionary mapping months to movie slugs that should only play during that month
   - Keys are month names in lowercase (e.g., "december", "october")